I love the feel of the school that the boys attend. It's old. It has history. It's peaceful. The architecture reminds me of New Orleans - home.

 Bathroom window.

 There were a few cracks in the plaster on the ceiling.
 Did I mention I was there for almost FIVE hours?
+These little burlap dudes were in the corner.

 Stained-glass window on the chapel, though from this side it's hard to tell it's stained-glass.